 - You can make a team competition out of it by requiring the team to make a certain number of lay-ups within two-minutes.
 If they fail, everyone does 5 or 10 push-ups.
-Making it competitive will force players to run the drill up-tempo, but make sure they don't "cheat" by allowing the lines to come in too close.
+Making it competitive forces players to run the drill up-tempo.
+But make sure they don't "cheat" by allowing the lines to creep in too close.

 A few players line up at the top of the key, one player in the right corner, and the rest of the players line up at half-court near the right sideline.
 Use two balls as seen in the diagram.

-Player #1 passes to player #2 and cuts down the right sideline, then makes sharp cut to the basket.
+Player #1 passes to player #2 and makes a sharp basket-cut from the right wing.
 Player #2 passes the ball back to #1 who shoots a lay-up (see diagram A).
 After shooting, #1 goes to the top-of-the-key line.

-Player #2 rebounds the shot and passes to player #4 in the corner.
-Player #2 then follows the pass and goes to the corner.
-Player #4 passes to the next player in line, and follows the pass, going to the end of half-court line.
+Player #2 rebounds and passes to player #4 in the corner.
+Player #2 follows the pass and goes to the corner.
+Player #4 passes to the next player in line, follows the pass, and goes to the end of half-court line.
 Run this drill for both right and left handed lay-ups.

 2-Minute Full-Court Left-Hand Lay-up Drill

 This is a favorite drill that we often run at the end of practice.
 It helps us with our left-handed lay-ups, left-handed dribble and conditioning.
 It is a competitive drill where the team has to make a certain number of left-handed lay-ups within 2 minutes.
 We use 75 for high school boys varsity and 65 for girls varsity.
 If they fail to make the goal, they run or do push-ups.

 Half of the players are on each end of the court with the first two players in each line having a ball.
 With only two balls on each end, this is a much more difficult goal to make than if every player has a ball.